-Houston DWI attorney Doug Murphy has established a name for himself as one of the top DWI attorneys in Houston based upon his results in suppressing illegal stops, sobriety tests, breath tests, blood tests and statements in misdemeanor DWI, felony DWI, intoxication assault and intoxication manslaughter cases in Harris County and throughout Texas.
+Houston DWI attorney Doug Murphy has established a name for himself as one of the best DWI attorneys in the nation based upon his results in suppressing illegal stops, sobriety tests, breath tests, blood tests and statements in misdemeanor DWI, felony DWI, intoxication assault and intoxication manslaughter cases in Harris County and throughout Texas.
 Houston-based DWI attorney Doug Murphy, one of only two Texas attorneys to be Board Certified in DWI defense by the National College for DUI Defense and also Board Certified in criminal law by the Texas Board of Legal Specialization, knows how to use Motions to Suppress evidence to your advantage when the facts and circumstances are right for it.
 He will review your case and develop a strategic legal defense.
 Doug does not utilize a one fits all approach to every DWI case, he develops a unique strategy for every case based upon the facts.
 Contact him today to discuss your DWI case.

 What is a Motion to Suppress?

 In Texas -- as well as in the United States -- there exists an “exclusionary rule.”
 This rule states that when a court finds evidence to be obtained illegally, the evidence must be excluded, i.e., it cannot be used by the State to argue its case against the accused person.